fundor333/DigitalTea/content/post/2020/experiment-with-peach-tea/index.md

 type: "post"
 ---

 I love peach tea when is an hot day.
-But the ones you found in the shops are with sugars and other this like rose and I don't want something like this.
+But the ones you found in the shops are with sugars and other things like rose and I don't want something like this.
 So I start with some experiment to make it home.

 ## The tea